Complete Guide to User Input and Output in C# (With Examples)

 Console.WriteLine("Hello, " + name + "!");

-v The `ReadLine` method reads a line of text entered by the User and returns it as a string.
+To receive input from the user, the ReadLine method of the Console class is used.
+This method reads a line of text entered by the user and returns it as a string.

 Console.Write("Enter your age: ");